I prefer spending Marriott reward points in one of two ways:

-- Accumulate a ton of Marriott (and/or Ritz Carlton) rewards and transfer them all at once for a Marriott Vacation Package.
-Marriott and Ritz Carlton are owned by the same parent company, and the rewards are interchangeable.
+- Accumulate a stash of Marriott rewards and transfer them all at once for a Marriott travel package.

-Today I want to focus on point number two, and highlight a few of the most attractive options.
+Today I want to focus on option number two.

 What Are Marriott Travel Packages?

 Marriott travel packages allow you to convert your Marriott (and/or Ritz Carlton) points into airline miles at an attractive rate.
-In fact, it might be better than a 1:1 conversion.
 Take a look at this chart:

 This is the standard Travel Package chart.
-It’s the exact same chart and miles requirements for almost all the major airlines, except United.
-United has a special relationship and you can get and extra 10% in miles if you convert to United miles instead of Southwest, American Airlines, British Airways, etc.
+This chart applies to almost all the major airlines, except United.
+United has a special relationship and you can get an extra 10% in miles if you convert to United miles instead of Southwest, American Airlines, British Airways, etc.